fifth-postulate/parser-combinators/workshop/guide/src/work/just.md

     input => filter ((r, rest) => rest == "") (p input)
 ```

+Here `filter` is a function that accepts a list and keeps all the elements in the list that satisfy the predicate.

 ## Exercises
-1. What is the type of the `just` parser?
+1. What is the type of the `just` combinator?
-2. Implement the `just` parser.
+2. Implement the `just` combinator.